SpiritsCreations/The-Housecat-Community/Steve_the_housecat_terms_of_service_and_privacy_policy.md

 ------
 ### 1. Limitation of Liability
-> - The Universe bot is provided "as is" without any warranties, express or implied.
+> - The Steve The Housecat bot is provided "as is" without any warranties, express or implied.
 We make no representations or warranties of any kind, whether expressed or implied, regarding the functionality, reliability, or availability of the Universe bot.
 > - We shall not be held liable for any direct, indirect, incidental, consequential, or special damages arising out of or in any way connected with the use or inability to use the Universe bot, including but not limited to damages for loss of profits, data, or other intangible assets, even if we have been advised of the possibility of such damages.
 > - Users acknowledge that the use of the Universe bot is at their own risk and discretion.